douhthood/vector_sample_code/ONNX/Choose the embedding model.md

 Comments on the English only vector embedding models:
 - The [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) is by far the most downloaded embedding model
-  - It is not the best quality embedding model (99th out of 220 on the [MTEB Leader board](https://huggingface.co/spaces/mteb/leaderboard) and 56.26 out of 100)
+  - It is not the best quality embedding model (99th/220 on the [MTEB Leader board](https://huggingface.co/spaces/mteb/leaderboard) with a score of 56.26/100)
   - It has OK performance
   - It is often used as an example in blogs and YouTube videos, so people tend to also use it
 - The